 Ofgem price cap – what is happening to my energy bill?

-Changes following a promised £150 average cut to domestic bills mean households should become familiar with how much they pay per unit of energy.
+Changes to the price cap from April amount to a reduction of around £10 a month for the average household using both electricity and gas.

-Latest predictions suggest Ofgem will reduce the energy price cap by £117 to £1,641 a year for a typical dual fuel household from April 1 when it makes its announcement on Wednesday.
+Ofgem has cut the energy price cap by £117 to £1,641 a year for a typical dual fuel household from April 1.

 – What is Ofgem’s price cap?